adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 ```
 python training.py --train_data=data/engineered_train.csv --model=lgbm
 ```
-If you run the code, you can see the output of such a format.
+If you run the code, you can see the output with such a format.

 ```
 Training Begins